Or as Albert Schweitzer put it when asked to name humanity's most pressing question, "Is the universe friendly?"

 Romans 7:15, 18b-19

 We’ve all had the experience of saying or doing something and immediately regretting it.
 “How could I have done that??!!” we wonder.
-For hundreds of years philosophers claimed that our intellect and will constituted our “higher selves,” and that victory lay in “subduing our passions.”
+For hundreds of years philosophers explained that our intellect and will constituted our “higher selves,” and that we needed to “subdue our passions.”
 We were encouraged to energetically scold ourselves, “Straighten up!”
 “Stop feeling that way!”
 "Get your act together!"

 Which unfortunately doesn’t work very well.
 Those messy moments we all experience aren’t simply failures in character.
 Our brains aren’t designed to respond perfectly to vigorous self-talk, at least not when we’re emotionally upset.
 The more we understand how our brains do work, the more effectively we can steer ourselves toward greater peace and better behavior.

 Neuroscientist Paul MacLean suggests the brain is divided into three basic parts.
-The theory is an oversimplification, but it holds enough truth to be useful:
+The theory described below is an oversimplification, but it holds enough truth to be useful in understanding ourselves:

 So do we just give up on urging ourselves to be more patient, understanding or generous?
 Obviously not.
 Instead, we can learn to use spiritual practices that touch our emotions directly in order predispose ourselves to listen to the wiser urging of our thinking brain - and the Holy Spirit.